Entrepreneurship Competition - Terms & Conditions

 c.
 The Competition is free to enter and no purchase is necessary, but an Internet connection may be required.

 d.
-Entrants must register [via the StudentVenture platform.]
+Entrants must register [via the StudentVenture website.]

 e.
 Only one entry per individual or team is permitted.
 Teams must designate a lead representative.
 There is a maximum of three individuals permitted per team.